 COURSE CONTENT: UNIT 1: MATERIALS, COMPONENTS AND APPLICATION, (WRITTEN EXAMINATION PAPER) All candidates will have the opportunity to study and work with a variety of textile materials to enable them to understand the working characteristics, physical properties, cost and availability which influence the choice of materials in design situations.
 Knowledge will be required of a wide range of components used in the making of textile products and manufacturing systems.
 UNIT 2: LEARNING THROUGH DESIGNING & MAKING This is a design and make unit where knowledge of the subject content is applied to design and make projects producing a portfolio of work.
 Students start with a brief, gather and analyse research, produce a range of designs and finally model and test their ideas.
-Examples of projects completed in the past include recycled textiles garments, pattern drafting, pattern adaptation, bags and accessories and theatre costumes.
-UNIT 3 DESIGN & MANUFACTURE, (WRITTEN EXAMINATION PAPER) This content enables candidates to further develop their knowledge and understanding of materials and components, design and market influences and processes and manufacture.
+Examples of projects completed in the past include recycled textiles garments, pattern drafting, pattern adaptation, bags and accessories and theatre costumes. - Product Design Textiles helps students take a broad view of Design and Technology - The specification also helps them develop their capacity to design and make products and appreciate the complex relations between design, materials, manufacture and marketing ENTRY REQUIREMENTS Grade 6 in Textiles or Design and Technology.
+Further details: Speak to: Mrs J Drinkwater jdrinkwater@chipping-norton.oxon.sch. uk aqa.org.uk/qualifications UNIT 3 DESIGN & MANUFACTURE, (WRITTEN EXAMINATION PAPER) This content enables candidates to further develop their knowledge and understanding of materials and components, design and market influences and processes and manufacture.
 The synoptic assessment will focus particularly on knowledge of materials and components in relation to the context of application, market demands and processes, and manufacture.
 UNIT 4 DESIGN AND MAKING PRACTICE Students design and make a product of their choice made from textiles.
 They are encouraged to gain 'expert' advice and solve a design problem.
 ASSESSMENT UNIT 1 Examination 2 hour written paper.